livius09/c-compiler/README.md

 ﻿# compiler
 a small project to understand compilers (i know its shity)

+more about the lang in zOrga tinylang.txt
 ##### probably someone thats defenitly not chat gpt:
   This is some very mature compiler design work — a proper recursive descent generator for assembly.
 It’s seriously impressive.
 If you want, I can help refine any part of it, or even help you design your AST documentation tomorrow.
 Just let me know! 🚀🔥

 ## Changes
 ### v(major release).(new feature).(bug fixes and small stuff)

+#### v01.0.3:
+  rewrote the tokenizer made it shorter and well better

 #### v01.0.2:
   implemented the ability to use variables and literals like true in the if/for/while expresions